godotengine/godot-docs/tutorials/3d/working_with_3d_skeletons.rst

         print("bone transform: ", t)

 So we see 3x4 matrix there, with first column of 1s.
-What can we do about that? it is Transform, so we can do everything we can do with Transform, basically translate, rotate and scale.
+What can we do about that?
+It is a Transform, so we can do everything we can do with Transform, basically translate, rotate and scale.
 Also we can multiply transforms to have complex transforms.
 Remember, "bones" in Godot are just Transforms over a group of vertices.
 Also we can copy Transforms of